JanBobolz/zk-wiki/Proof Systems/Pinocchio.md

 > The second attack can be thwarted by adding another pairing check to make sure that the same coefficients are used for $a,b,c$.
 This can be realized by having a prover compute $E=(ABC)^\beta$ while including $[\beta(u_i+v_i+w_i)]_1$ in the CRS.

 # Simple Pinocchio
-In what follows, we assume the type-I pairing for simplicity.
+In what follows, we assume the type-I pairing for simplicity (used in the "wire consistency check" below).
 > [!protocol]
 > - **Setup** $G(u_i,v_i,w_i,t)$: Output a CRS $\sigma$ containing
 >   - $[x^i]_1$ for $i=1,\ldots,d-1$